afk-abhishek/security-log-monitor/README.md

-# Linux Security Monitoring Tool
+# Sentinel: A Linux Security Monitoring Tool

 A Python-based security monitoring tool that parses SSH authentication logs to detect failed login attempts and suspicious activity.